The Bright and the Slow -- GRBs 100724B \& 160509A with high-energy cutoffs at $\lesssim100\;$MeV: GRB 160509A

 \subsection{Spectral analysis of the prompt emission}

-The prompt emission (Figure~\ref{fig:bb_160509}) consists of a soft precursor peak between $t_{0} - 5.0$ and $\sim t_{0} + 5.5$ s, followed by the main bright episode which lasts until $t_{0} + 40$ s.
-After a quiescent time, there is another very soft emission episode, visible only in the low-energy detectors, from $\sim t_{0} + 300 $\,s until $\sim t_{0} + 400$\,s.
-Similarly to GRB~100724B, during the main emission episode the LAT detected many photons associated with the GRB in the 30$\;$--100$\;$MeV energy range, but surprisingly few above 100$\;$MeV (see last two panels in Figure~\ref{fig:bb_160509}), hinting for the presence of a cutoff.

-We use here the same technique discussed in section~\ref{sec:spectral_analysis}.
+We use here the same technique and energy selections discussed in section~\ref{sec:spectral_analysis}.
 For the first and second episode we use data from GBM detectors NaI 0, NaI 3 and BGO 0, which are the detectors in the most favorable position to observe the GRB.
-Since the pointing of the {\it Fermi} satellite changed between the first two emission episodes and the third one, for the latter we used NaI 0, NaI 6, NaI 9 and BGO 1, which were the detectors closest to the direction of the GRB at that time.
-Contrary to the case of GRB~100724B, the position of GRB~160509A was far from the Earth Limb during the prompt emission.
+Since the pointing of the \Fermi satellite changed between the first two emission episodes and the third one, for the latter we used NaI 0, NaI 6, NaI 9 and BGO 1, which were the detectors closest to the direction of the GRB at that time.
+Contrary to the case of GRB~100724B, \textbf{the Earth Limb was far from the direction of GRB~160509A during the prompt emission}.
 For all intervals we hence use LAT LLE data from 30 MeV up to 100 MeV, and LAT standard data above 100 MeV.

-The spectrum accumulated over the entire duration of the GRB, from $t_{0}$ to $t_{0} + 400$\,s, presents a very clear high-energy cutoff.
-We measure a fluence of $(3.2 \pm 0.5) \times 10^{-4}$ erg cm$^{-2}$ in the 1 keV - 10 GeV energy range, corresponding to an isotropic emitted energy of $E_{\rm iso} = (2.6 \pm 0.4) \times 10^{54}$\,erg.
+The spectrum accumulated over the entire duration of the GRB, from $t_{0}$ to $t_{0} + 400$\,s, can be well described with the $f_{BHec}$ model. \textbf{Thanks to the high signal-to-noise ratio we have many counts in each bin in the spectrum; thus we can assume Gaussian statistics and apply a normal $\chi^2$ test.
+We obtain $\chi^2 = 392.4$ with 381 d.o.f, corresponding to a p-value of $p=0.33$.}.
+The cutoff is required with high significance ($> 10\sigma$) with respect to the Band model alone.
+We measure a fluence of $(3.2 \pm 0.5) \times 10^{-4}$ erg cm$^{-2}$ in the 1 keV -- 10 GeV energy range, corresponding to an isotropic emitted energy of $E_{\rm iso} = (2.6 \pm 0.4) \times 10^{54}$\,erg.
 The contribution to this quantity by the precursor and the late emission episode is negligible.

-The spectrum of the ``precursor'' peak is well described by a power law with exponential cutoff (eq.~\ref{eq:PHec}), with $\alpha=-1.03^{-0.06}_{+0.07}$, $E_{c}=410^{-80}_{+100}\;$keV, and $K=1.42^{-0.30}_{+0.4}\;$ph.~cm$^{-2}$~s$^{-1}$.
+The spectrum of the ``precursor'' peak is well described by a power law with exponential cutoff (eq.~\ref{eq:PHec}), with $\alpha=-1.03^{-0.06}_{+0.07}$, $E_{c}=410^{-80}_{+100}\;$keV, and $K=1.42^{-0.3}_{+0.4}\;$ph.~cm$^{-2}$~s$^{-1}$.
 This is very similar to the ``precursor'' peak in GRB 100724B.

 The third, late episode is faint and soft as well.
 We divide it in two intervals, $297.45-358.9\;$s and $358.9-400.88\;$s from $t_{0}$.
 Their spectra are both well described by a Band model.
 The best fit parameters are respectively $\alpha = -1.21^{-0.07}_{+0.06}$, $\beta = -1.98^{-0.24}_{+0.10}$, $E_{p} = 270^{-50}_{+90}\;$keV, and $\alpha = -1.27^{-0.04}_{+0.05}$, $\beta = -2.20^{-0.13}_{+0.09}$, $E_{p} = 138^{-13}_{+15}\;$keV.
 Adding an exponential cutoff, or any other component like a thermal component, does not significantly improve the fit.
 This can of course either be intrinsic, or just due to the lack of sufficient statistics, especially at high energies.